Infinity Primus vs. Reference

 Impedance

-As you might have already noticed, every set of headphones or speakers that you purchase has an impedance measurement in ohms (Ω).
+As you might have noticed, every set of headphones or speakers you purchase has an impedance measurement in ohms (Ω).
 However, not many people understand the meaning of the term impedance.

 Generally, impedance refers to the opposition exhibited by a particular audio device to the A.C. current.
 Think of impedance like water flowing through a pipe.
 The bigger a pipe is, the more the amount of water that will easily flow through it.